syoi92/my-wowchemy-site/content/authors/admin/_index.md

 I am currently pursuing a Ph.D. in Civil Engineering at Georgia Tech.
 Being advised by Dr. Yong K. Cho, I'm working in the [RICAL](http://rical.ce.gatech.edu/) research team.
 My research interest is centered on Construction Automation based on UAV & UGV, 3D Scene Understanding using lidar, and GIS.

 I received a BE in Architectural Engineering and a MS in Civil Engineering both at Seoul National University.
 I worked in the SPatial INformatics group under the supervision of [Yongil Kim](http://spins.snu.ac.kr/) and [Kiyun Yu](https://gislbs.net/).
-After then, as an early startup team member of [**UITI Co.**](https://uiti.com), I engaged in the launch of the web service, that is [집현전](https://ziphz.com/).
+After then, as an early startup team member of [UITI Co.](https://uiti.com), I engaged in the launch of the web service, that is [집현전](https://ziphz.com/).